 Section 3.
-The Port shall provide an annual allowance equal to 100% of the price of required footwear, up to\$150.00, to airfield operations specialists.
-The foot wear must be made of leather or other equally firm material.
+The Port shall provide an annual stipend of \$175.00, to airfield operations specialists to be paid on the first full paycheck of each calendar year retroactive to the beginning of the contract, for the purchase of footwear.
+The footwear must be made of leather or other equally firm material.
 The soles and heels of appropriate footwear must be of a material that will not create a slipping hazard.
 Athletic shoes), shoes with canvas tops, sandals, clogs, slippers, open toed or open heeled shoes, high heels, and dress shoes are examples of footwear that is not to be worn.
 Additionally, footwear that has deteriorated to a point where it does not provide the required protection shall not be worn.
 New employees must report to work with the required footwear within three weeks of their hire date.